nialvi/pet-project-template/README.md

 # Pet-project-template

 This is a template for my easy-peasy pet projects.
+Inpired by [this project](https://github.com/bespoyasov/treees) which implement a clean architecture on frontend.

 Stack: